metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_machine_v1beta1_manifest.md

 Optional:

+- `custom_label` (String) CustomLabel is the hardware label of a virtual machine's PCI device.
+Defaults to the eponymous property value in the template from which the virtual machine is cloned.
 - `device_id` (Number) DeviceID is the device ID of a virtual machine's PCI, in integer.
 Defaults to the eponymous property value in the template from which the virtual machine is cloned.
 - `vendor_id` (Number) VendorId is the vendor ID of a virtual machine's PCI, in integer.
 Defaults to the eponymous property value in the template from which the virtual machine is cloned.